m-viehl/lunar-cave/README.md

 - f5 or reaching the end creates new cave
 - Shift+H toggles cave construction lines

+# TOFIX
+- remove focus from difficulty selector after selection (otherwise the arrow keys control it instead of the ship)

 # TODO
+- make difficulty configurable -> different profiles/levels, easy mode
+    - using the settings object as prototype may solve the issue that inheriting from a base configuration is annoying
+- implement cache busting
 - some info/help text
+    - keymap info
+    - if implemented: leaderboard
+    - nicer difficulty switch?
+    - title etc?
 - use Pixi
 - implement cave zones with different creation parameters for more variability
 - don't have the ship always centered (this one is probably difficult, maybe don't do it)